Pooja Kapur

-Pooja Kapur is the Indian Ambassador to the Kingdom of Denmark.
-She was formerly the Indian Ambassador to the Republic of Bulgaria and the Republic of North Macedonia.
+Pooja Kapur is Additional Secretary and G20 Sous Sherpa in the Ministry of External Affairs of India.
+She was till recently the Indian Ambassador to the Kingdom of Denmark and preceding that, the Indian Ambassador to the Republic of Bulgaria and the Republic of North Macedonia.

 Career

 Pooja Kapur joined the Indian Foreign Service in 1996.
-She served at the Indian Embassies in Paris and Brussels (accredited to the EU, Belgium and Luxembourg) and the Indian High Commissions in London and Kuala Lumpur.
+She has served at the Indian Embassies / High Commissions in Paris, London, Kuala Lumpur and Brussels.
 In the Ministry of External Affairs, New Delhi, she has held charges pertaining to India's relationship with Western Europe, South East Asia, the United Nations and the Commonwealth, including heading the ASEAN Multilateral Division.
-She assumed charge as Ambassador of India to the Republic of Bulgaria in July 2017, and was concurrently accredited as the Ambassador of India to the Republic of North Macedonia in November 2017.
+She assumed charge as Ambassador of India to the Republic of Bulgaria in July 2017, and was concurrently accredited as the Ambassador of India to the Republic of North Macedonia.
 Pooja Kapur assumed charge as Ambassador of India to the Kingdom of Denmark in March 2021.
+In April 2024, Pooja Kapur took charge as Additional Secretary (G20) and Sous Sherpa in the Ministry of External Affairs.

 She was adjudged a LinkedIn Top Voice 2018, and was the only diplomat to make the list.

+In 2022, The Copenhagen Post named her the busiest ambassador in Denmark.

 Personal life

-Pooja Kapur was a Chevening Scholar at the University of Oxford.
+Pooja Kapur was a Chevening Scholar at the University of Oxford, where she read Diplomatic Studies.
 She also has a Masters in Public Administration from the École nationale d’administration in Paris as well as a Bachelors and Masters in Political Science from the University of Delhi.
 A university topper and recipient of several academic scholarships and awards, she is fluent in English, French and Hindi.

 Pooja Kapur is the daughter of an Indian Administrative Service officer.
-She is married to Ashwani Aggarwal and they have a teenage son, Aakash.
+She is married and has a teenage son.